Applications of P-functions to Fully Nonlinear Elliptic equations: Gradient Estimates and Rigidity Results: Introduction

 Last but not least, there are applications such as gradient bounds similar to \eqref{ModicaInequality} and Liouville-type properties for vector equations.
-To be more precise, in Theorem 3.5 in \cite{Smyrnelis}, there is a gradient bound for the Ginzburg–Landau system of equations.
+To be more precise, in Theorem 3.5 in \cite{Smyrnelis}, is a gradient bound is proved for the Ginzburg-Landau system of equations.

-In this paper, we introduce the notion of \textit{$ P- $ function} for general fully-nonlinear differential equations or differential inequalities and we incorporate the ``\textit{$ P- $ function} technique'' in a general setting.
-Assuming that we have a \textit{$ P- $ function} with a particular form associated to a general type of fully nonlinear equation that attains it's supremum at a point, we can determine the smooth entire solutions without excluding a priori some potential singularities.